 - to enrich the community life of the College and the work of its chaplaincy in ways that reflect its Methodist values and ethos.

 - to maintain and develop the relationship between the Methodist Church, the College and the University in the context of developing the contribution made to the work carried out through the Discipleship and Ministries Learning Network.

 - to further the wider charitable purposes of the Methodist Church through close working with the other persons and bodies responsible for the work carried out through the Discipleship and Ministries Learning Network.

 The Susanna Wesley Foundation

-In discussion with senior Connexional Team officers, the SWF came into existence and its way of working has been designed to ensure a portfolio of activities which can respond well to the changing needs of the Church.
-These needs are expressed to the Foundation formally, through planned conversations with those in leadership roles, but they are also expressed informally through the large number of conversations and partnerships which take place and develop between staff of the Foundation and people in local Methodist contexts experiencing grass-roots Methodism.
+The SWF came into existence in discussion with senior officers of the Connexional Team, and its way of working has been designed to ensure a portfolio of activities which can respond well to the changing needs of the Church.
+These needs are expressed to the Foundation formally through planned conversations with those in leadership roles, while meetings, partnerships and research involving ministers, lay workers, learning officers and others across the Methodist Church in Britain have helped to develop a deeper understanding of local contexts and highlighted the needs of grass-roots Methodism.

 Our aims and approach

 During 2018-19, the Foundation continued to provide opportunities for reflection and dialogue around the organisational and management issues facing the churches, running and contributing to symposia and conferences, setting up intentional conversations, producing resources, enabling exchange between academics and practitioners, commissioning research and responding to requests for funding for research projects.
 Participatory, interdisciplinary and systemic approaches are favoured; the methodologies used in the Foundation’s research projects and the ethos of its conferences and other activities reflected these values.